Roberttwil/MentalHealthDiagnosis/README.md

-# Code to generate a README.md for Mental Health Diagnosis Tool

-readme_content = """
 # 🧠 Mental Health Diagnosis Tool

 This is a **Streamlit-based Mental Health Prediction Web App** that uses user responses to assess potential mental health conditions like *Bipolar Disorder* and *Schizophrenia*.
 The tool is based on **DSM-5 diagnostic criteria** and provides visual feedback and recommendations.